Sessions Clock

 The Sessions Clock Company ("Sessions") was one of several notable American clock companies centered in Connecticut.
 Sessions and its predecessor (E.N.
 Welch Company), along with the E. Ingraham Company, the Ansonia Clock Company, the New Haven Clock Company, the Seth Thomas Clock Company, the William L. Gilbert Clock Company, and the Waterbury Clock Company collectively produced most of the mechanical clocks made in America between the mid-19th century and 1950.
-At about 1935, Sessions ended its production of mechanical clocks and produced electrical clocks exclusively.
+In 1942, Sessions ended its production of wind up mechanical clocks and produced electrical clocks exclusively.